haddocking/powerfit/README.md

 ## Installation

-If you already have fulfilled the requirements, the installation should be as easy as
+If you already have fulfilled the requirements, the installation should be as easy as opening up a shell and typing

     git clone https://github.com/haddocking/powerfit.git
     cd powerfit
     (sudo) python setup.py install

-or if git is not available to you, download powerfit-master.zip and
+or if *git* is not available to you, download *powerfit-master.zip* from the right side of the page, open up a shell, go to the location where you downloaded *powerfit-master.zip* and type

     unzip powerfit-master.zip
     cd powerfit-master/